akawa777/TinySyringe/README.md

 TinySyringe
 ===========

-Dependency Injection Library for .NET 1.1 and .NET 2.0
+Inversion of Control library for .NET 1.1 and .NET 2.0

+### Overview

+TinySyringe helps use the technique of dependency injection.

 [Getting started](https://github.com/akawa777/TinySyringe/wiki)

-### A Quick Example
+### A Quick Exsample
 ```cs
 public interface IRobot
 {